mcdowellkonnor/ResearchMacros/README.md

 To investigate individual intensity profiles, which is useful for detecting the reasoning behind erroneous measurements, select the frame of interest.
 Then, select the cross-line of interest from the ROI manager.
 Finally, select *Analyze -> Plot Profile...* or click *Ctrl + K* to view the intensity profile for that cross-line.

+To quickly obtain all intensity profiles from the ROI manager use the following method.
+On the ROI manager, select all cross-lines (*Ctrl+A*).
+Then click *More -> Multi Plot.* To save the intensity profile data, on the intensity profile figure click *Data -> Save Data...* or you can copy the data directly into a spreadsheet.

 ## Contributing and Error Reporting
 For major changes/issues, please open an issue to discuss what you would like to change.
 You can open an issue [here](https://github.com/mcdowellkonnor/ResearchMacros/issues), although this will require having a Github account.